EricZinda/docsproto/devhowto/devhowtoPredicationContract.md

 If `_file_n_of(x)` is called with an unbound `x`, it:
 1. Sets `x` to the first "file" in the world using whatever algorithm is most efficient, finding: `a small file` and returns {`x` = `a small file`}
 2. Sets `x` to the next "file" in the world using whatever algorithm is most efficient, finding: `a large file` and returns {`x` = `a large file`}
-3. Runs out of files so fails, which means: stop returning solutions
+3. Runs out of files and thus fails, meaning: stop returning solutions

 The Quantifier Predication example is the same as before since we have simply started applying its contract to *all* predications now.

 To help with performance of the system, the "practical contract" is the contract we will build for each predication we want the system to understand.

 ### Final Performance Thoughts
-Even with this optimization, the example MRS for something like "a large file is in the folder" will need to check each "large file" in the system to see if it is in "the" folder (where "the folder" might mean "current folder"), which still could be a lot of iterations.
-There are further optimizations that can be done by the solver beyond this, and many will depend on the particular world you execute against.
+Even with this optimization, the example MRS for something like "a large file is in the folder" will need to check each "large file" in the system to see if it is in "the" folder (where "the folder" might mean "current folder"), which could still be a lot of iterations.
+There are further optimizations that can be done by the solver and many will depend on the particular world you execute against.
 Optimizing performance of a system like this is an ongoing task.

 There are other ways to solve an MRS for the variables that make it true.
 For example, some MRS's can be converted to classic logic statements "There exists an x such that..." and various solvers can be used to solve for the variables in it: [TODO: List references here]().
 In addition, there are many uses for MRS that don't involve solving for the variables at all [TODO: List references here]().
 However, the SLD approach is a relatively straightforward approach that can be used for constrained worlds and allows us to explain the various aspects of DELPH-IN without getting too deep in complicated mathematics or logic.